U.S. FFN-1108 Richard E. Byrd class Nuclear Frigate:

-Maximum Effective Range: As per cruise, long range, or medium range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per cruise, long range, or medium range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volley of 2, 4, or 16 per melee and can be fired at multiple targets at the same time.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or sixteen (16) missiles per melee and can be fired at multiple targets at the same time.

 Payload: 32 missile cells in VLS launcher (Can carry a total of 64 long range missiles).
 One cruise missile, two long range missiles, or four medium range missiles may be carried per cell.
 Ship carries no reloads.

 Mega Damage: By Medium torpedo warhead type (See revised Rifts torpedoes for details.)

 Rate of Fire: Can fire torpedoes one at a time or in volleys of two (2) or four (4) torpedoes per side, launcher can fire a maximum of two volleys per melee each launcher

 Mega Damage: None

 - 01-35 - Enemy missile or missile volley detonates in chaff cloud - Missiles are all destroyed.

 36-60 - Enemy missile or missile volley loses track of real target and veers away in wrong direction (May lock onto another target.)